tomjoht/learnapidoc/instructions.md

 - filter out the swagger demos.
 - the PDF frontmatter are served from the pdf_frontmatter folder in \_docs but these paths are hard-coded into the toc page.

-1. run ". serve_pdf.sh"
+1. run " . build_pdf.sh"

 this file uses the \_config_pdf.yml. in this file, two important properties are defined:
 baseurl: /Users/tomjoht/projects/learnapidoc/\_site
 format: pdf

-2. run " . build_pdf.sh"

 it builds from the local, so it's not necessary to have serve_pdf running

-3. see pdf/docapis.pdf
+2. see pdf/docapis.pdf

 - no need to swap in images for tables
 - format: pdf